 The use of payroll in these risk measures is generally an easily available substitute for the employer's revenue and often reflects the employer's ability to afford the plan.
-However, this plan is closed to new entrants and has no remaining active members.
-Thus, the metrics that are dependent on payroll are displayed as "N/A" above.
+However, this plan is closed to new entrants, and thus, the payroll figure used in these metrics generally does not align with revenue as it represents only current active members (as of July 1, 2019) who were hired prior to adopting the Optional funding policy.